franklinbaldo/sites_prefeituras/README.md

 This Node.js script is the core of the data collection process.
 It performs the following actions:
 - Reads the list of municipalities and their URLs from `sites_das_prefeituras_brasileiras.csv`.
 - For each URL, it makes a request to the Google PageSpeed Insights API to fetch various web performance and quality metrics.
  - It manages the API requests with controlled parallelism.
 The concurrency defaults to 4 simultaneous requests but can be adjusted via the `PSI_CONCURRENCY` environment variable or a `--concurrency=<n>` CLI flag.
 The production GitHub Actions workflow sets `PSI_CONCURRENCY=100` to process many audits in parallel.
+When the PSI API responds with a `Rate limit` error, the script automatically retries using an exponential backoff.
+The retry behavior can be tuned with `PSI_MAX_RETRIES` (default `2`) and `PSI_RETRY_DELAY_MS` (default `1000`).
 - The script collects the following key metrics for the mobile strategy:
     - Performance score
     - Accessibility score